ahmedb24/devops-pbl/projects/project2.md

 <br>

 # **STEP 2 — INSTALLING THE NGINX WEB SERVER AND UPDATING THE FIREWALL**
 In order to display web pages to our site visitors, we are going to employ Nginx, a high-performance web server.
-We’ll use the
-<br>apt package manager to install this package.
+We’ll use the apt package manager to install this package.
 <br>

 Since this is our first time using apt for this session, start off by updating your server’s package index.
 Following that, you can use